iaalcantara17/iaalcantara17/README.md

 - Full-Stack Development (MERN Stack)

 ### In-Class:
-- Programming in Bash, C, and Python
+- Programming in Bash, C, and Python within the Linux environment
-- Data Science
+- An introduction to Data Science using Python and Jupyter notebooks

 ## 🚀 Projects:
 - [**My Portfolio Website**](https://iaalcantara17.github.io/portfolio-website/) - A responsive portfolio website built with HTML, JavaScript, and CSS.